 negligent maintenance or poorly maintained areas around construction sites.

-if the individual tripped and fell over broken pavement—in which
+premises liability issue if the individual tripped and fell over broken pavement—in

-case the city or owner of the property where the accident occurred would
+which case the city or owner of the property where the accident occurred

 Seeking Justice for a Fatal Pedestrian Accident